 ©dpa |

 There is more bad news for Bavarians.
-In my blog Baguette de Tradition I reported that it was not their Duke Wilhelm who was the first to issue a regulation for the brewing of bierre but Philip the Good, Duke of Burgundy, who ordered as early as 1438 that only barley, hops, and water were allowed.
+In my blog Baguette de Tradition I reported that it was not their Duke Wilhelm who was the first to issue a regulation for the brewing of bierre, but Philip the Good, Duke of Burgundy, who ordered as early as 1438 that only barley, hops, and water were allowed.
 Beer in Burgundy?
-In the 15th century, la Bourgogne was the biggest producer of hops and historians have found out that Philip's decree was aimed to protect domestic cultivation of hops rather than the purity of beer.
+In the 15th century, la Bourgogne was the biggest producer of hops.
+Historians have found that Philip's decree aimed to protect the domestic cultivation of hops rather than beer purity.

 Let us be clear.
 Originally the purity of beer was not what is meant when reading the following order: